 "Writing is the song of my soul and the call of my spirit.
-This art work has a power – inspired by a higher power than myself.
-I create from a place of unconditional love for my people and the ONENESS in the universe.” -Refa One
+I create from a place of unconditional love for my people.”

 For well over two decades, Oakland California native Refa One has been instrumental in the development of the innovative, unorthodox genre of art known as “Aerosol Art” (Graffiti Art/Writing).
 Immersed in HipHop culture as a youth, the walls of urban structures became his canvas.